AwalaApp/codelabs/codelabs/nodejs-pong.md

 - Basic understanding of Node.js and JavaScript/TypeScript.
 - [Node.js](https://nodejs.org/en/download/) 14+.
 - A [Google Cloud Platform](https://cloud.google.com/) (GCP) account.
 As of this writing, running this codelab alone won't exceed your [free quota](https://cloud.google.com/appengine/quotas).
 - A domain name with DNSSEC enabled and the ability to create SRV records.
-If you don't have one already, register a cheap one for $2 or so on [namecheap.com](https://www.namecheap.com/).
-If you know of a service offering this for free, use it and please [let us know about it](https://github.com/AwalaNetwork/codelabs/issues/5).
+If you don't have one already, register a cheap one with your favourite registrar.
+Alternatively, if you know of a service offering this for free, use it and please [let us know about it](https://github.com/AwalaNetwork/codelabs/issues/5).
 - An Android phone or tablet running Android 5+.
 - The [private gateway](https://play.google.com/store/apps/details?id=tech.relaycorp.gateway) installed on that Android device.